teseltech/teselpay-for-stripe/README.md

 This is the endpoint.
 Note that it is running in `localhost:5001`

 During production you can find the endpoint's URL in the Firebase console.
 In the console go to the  _Functions_ menu and copy the URL of the function you're working on.

+Since we are using Typescript remember to execute `npm run build` before executing the emulators next time in order to cross compile the code.

 ---